jeffersonvivanco/WebProgrammingNotes/notes/javascript_notes.md

   * `Object.getPrototypeOf()` - returns the `prototype` of the specified object
   * `Object.assign()` - copies the values of all enumerable own properties from one or more source objects to a target object.

 ### Set
 A `Set` object lets you store unique values of any type, whether primitive values or object references.
+`Set` objects are collections of values.
+You can iterate through the elements of a set in insertion order.

 * Constructor
   `new Set()` or `new Set(iterable)`